ministryofjustice/wp-victcomm2/README.md

 Access to this repository is restricted.
 Refer to internal documentation for further details.

-## Theme

-Put your theme files in `web/app/themes`.

-Public themes can be installed using wpackagist.

 ### Building theme assets

 Theme assets can be built as part of the docker image.
 Add required commands to `bin/build.sh`.